 Pounding footsteps.
 Both Humans turned and looked at the door.
 Pisces turned white, and Erin heard a roaring, familiar voice.

 It was quick.
-One second Erin was pointing her finger out the door and glaring at Pisces.
-The next, something blew past her and he was gone.
+One second, Erin was pointing her finger at the door and glaring at Pisces.
+The next, something kicked the door open, blew past her, and Pisces was gone.
 Two figures crashed into a table and chairs.
 Erin’s mouth dropped open.

 “There you are!”

 “Please forgive my rudeness.
-But are you well?
-We doubled back as soon as we realized the mage had not fled the inn after all.
+Are you well?
+We doubled back and lingered, knowing the criminal may have only pretended to flee the area.
 Are you hurt or in need of assistance?”